 Through Article 16 of the .eu Regulation, EURid is able to rely on GDPR Article 6(e), which provides a legal basis for processing of personal data that is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

-benefits from a lawful basis to publish contact information in order to comply with a legal obligation.

-While we understand that this public interest basis is not available outside the .eu domain, tThe existence of a this lawful basis for EURid’s processing indicates suggests that the EU legislator recognizes the that disclosure of the Registrant’s email address serves a legitimate interest in stability, security, and resilience.
-Further, in carrying out its mandate under Article 16, EURid has determined that publication of the Registrant’s email “is not excessive in relation to the purpose of the database.” existence of a legitimate public interest goal to disclose contact information, such as email addresses of domain name registrants.
+While we understand that this public interest basis is not available outside the .eu domain, the existence of this lawful basis for EURid’s processing suggests that the EU legislature recognizes that disclosure of the Registrant’s email address serves a legitimate interest in stability, security, and resilience.
+Further, in carrying out its mandate under Article 16, EURid has determined that publication of the Registrant’s email “is not excessive in relation to the purpose of the database.”

-To what extent In summary, we note (i) the EU’s determination in Article 16 that availability of registration data serves a stability, security, and resilience purpose and (ii) the determination of an entity regulated by Article 16 (EURid) that publication of the email address of a self-designated legal person Registrant’s email address, even if it contains personal data, is proportionate in relationship to that purpose.
+In summary, we note (i) the EU’s determination in Article 16 that availability of registration data serves a stability, security, and resilience purpose and (ii) the determination of an entity regulated by Article 16 (EURid) that publication of the email address of a self-designated legal person Registrant’s email address, even if it contains personal data, is proportionate in relationship to that purpose.
 To what extent could Contracted Parties rely on these facts to successfully assert a lawful basis for publication of a self-designated legal person Registrant’s email address under Article 6(f) of the GDPR?
 What is the likelihood that a DPA would bring an enforcement action for publication of the email address of a self-designated legal person Registrant containing personal data?

-does relying on the same or similar analysis legitimateanalysulegitimate public interest goal in other TLDs in the Internet’s domain name system reduce the risk for contracting parties managing Whois databases?
 (Jan Janssen, IPC)

 RIPE-NCC Question (BB proposed Re-write)